 All audit-related and tax services for 2013 and 2012 were pre-approved by the Audit Committee, which concluded that the provision of those services by Ernst & Young was compatible with the maintenance of the auditors' independence in the conduct of the auditing functions.
 The Audit Committee has adopted a policy that requires pre-approval of all services by the independent auditors.
 The Audit Committee reviews and pre-approves all audit and permissible non-audit services and reviews the annual audit plan and financial plan for audit fees.
-The Audit Committee annually pre-approves estimated fees for audit services.
-The policy also authorizes the Chairman of the Audit Committee to pre-approve non-audit services at or below a certain dollar threshold, provided that the Chairman promptly notifies the other members of the Audit Committee of the approved engagement.
+The Audit Committee annually pre-approves estimated fees for audit services at or below a certain dollar threshold, provided that the Chairman promptly notifies the other members of the Audit Committee of the approved engagement.
 Individual engagements anticipated to exceed the dollar threshold must be separately approved.